cyber-anderson/Formatix/README.md

 # Formatix Image Converter

 Formatix is a fast, lightweight batch image converter for Windows.
-Convert, resize and optimize WEBP, JPEG, PNG, BMP, TIFF, ICO and HEIC images in just a few clicks.
+Convert, resize and optimize WEBP, JPEG, PNG, BMP, TIFF, ICO and HEIF/HEIC images in just a few clicks.

 No file limits, no internet connection.
 Your images never leave your computer.